ScreamingHawk/glicol-music/README.md

 > Want to use this music in your own project?
 > It's free!
 > Please remember to respect the license by giving credit to [Michael Standen](https://michael.standen.link).

+All glicol music files are located in the `public/music` folder.

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.